 Virtual accounts are randomly generated account numbers that are used to protect real account numbers.
 That way they can be used with less trusted parties for spending or just provide an added layer of protection.
 They can be setup to expire

-after a certain time, or even be limited to one transaction so you don’t have to worry about your account being charged again.
+after a certain time, or even be limited to one transaction, so you don’t have to worry about another charge on your account.

 Ghost cards are a type of virtual card that is normally used once and then disappears hence the name “ghost card”.
 These cards can be great from a security perspective because you can use them with untrusted vendors and rest assured the vendor can’t charge your card twice.
 That is just one benefit ghost cards to learn about more see the below articles.